PopovMP/micro-logger/README.md

 The methods `logger.info`, `logger.error` logs:

-  - a date and time in [yyyy-dd-MM hh-mm] format
+  - a date and time in [yyyy-dd-MM hh:mm:ss] format
   - tag `[INFO]` or `[ERROR]`. the tags help to search the log file or `grep` it by a tag.
   - sender (optional) in `[sender]` format (if provided).